Getting Started with Vite: Fast JavaScript Build Tool Setup

 npm run dev

-If you already have a project and want to add Vite:
+When you already have an existing project and want to add Vite incrementally, install the package as a dev dependency:

 npm install -D vite